FomTarro/luavlucky-birthday-2021/README.md

 ## Closing remarks 💭

 HAPPY ANNIBIRTHDAY, LUA!
-You are genuninely one of the coolest people I've met in this space.
+You are genuinely one of the coolest people I've met in this space.
 I look forward to seeing what incredible creative endeavors you bring to the scene in your next year of activity.